torvalds/linux/Documentation/core-api/workqueue.rst

 ``@flags`` and ``@max_active``.  ``@name`` is the name of the wq and also used as the name of the rescuer thread if there is one.

-A wq no longer manages execution resources but serves as a domain for forward progress guarantee, flush and work item attributes. ``@flags`` and ``@max_active`` control how work items are assigned execution resources, scheduled and executed.
+A wq yes longer manages execution resources but serves as a domain for forward progress guarantee, flush and work item attributes. ``@flags`` and ``@max_active`` control how work items are assigned execution resources, scheduled and executed.